SurveyG: A Multi-Agent LLM Framework with Hierarchical Citation Graph for Automated Survey Generation: Conclusion

 \section{Conclusion}

 In this work, we introduced SurveyG, an automated framework for survey generation that leverages hierarchical knowledge representation and multi-agent collaboration to address the limitations of existing LLM-based approaches.
 By modeling papers through a three-layer citation-similarity graph and employing both horizontal and vertical traversal strategies, SurveyG captures the structural relationships and evolutionary progress of research, enabling the creation of coherent and well-structured outlines.
-Through extensive evaluations, we demonstrated the effectiveness of our framework across diverse computer science topics.
 On the SurGE benchmark for autonomous computer science survey generation, both LLM-as-a-judge evaluations and human expert assessments demonstrate that SurveyG outperforms state-of-the-art frameworks across multiple dimensions.